 The HomeReady Mortgage Program is attractive because it enables you to buy a home with a down payment of only 3% and no personal financial contribution.
 HomeReady also allows applicants to use non-traditional income sources, including income from boarders and non-occupant co-borrowers such as a parent or other relative, to qualify for the mortgage.
 These unique program features make home ownership more attainable for more people.

-You can use the FREEandCLEAR Lender Directory to search for lenders by state, lender type and loan program.
+In addition to contacting lenders in the table above, you can use the FREEandCLEAR Lender Directory to search for lenders by state, lender type and loan program.
 For example, you can search for top-rated lenders in your state that offer the HomeReady Mortgage Program as well as other low down payment programs.
 Using the our Lender Directory is free and requires no personal information.

-In addition to using the resources outlined above, we encourage you to review our comprehensive HomeReady Mortgage Guide.
+We also encourage you to review our comprehensive HomeReady Mortgage Guide.
 This resource addresses program advantages and disadvantages, borrower eligibility, qualification requirements, fees and how you can apply for the program.

 Review our HomeReady Mortgage Guide